As wilderness warriors, we don’t always have the luxury of cooking a five-course meal at the campsite, but…

 Can’t find enough ice packs to keep your freezer cold at the campsite?
 No problem!

-Simply freeze a bunch of plastic water bottles, and use them as ice packs to keep your food at or below 40°F.
+Freeze a bunch of plastic water bottles, and use them as ice packs to keep your food at or below 40°F.

-Verify this by putting a thermometer inside your cooler so that you can have the peace of mind that your food is safe to eat.
+Verify this by putting a thermometer inside your cooler so that you can have peace of mind that your food is safe to eat.

 4. The Can Opener Without a Can Opener